core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The registree-ep includes the same registration parameters in the POST request as it would per {{registration}}.
 The context of the registration is taken from the requesting server's URI.

-The Resource Directory MUST NOT query the endpoint's <!-- "registree-ep's" if #138 is merged--> data before sending the response; this is to accomodate very limited endpoints.
+The Resource Directory MUST NOT query the registree-ep's data before sending the response; this is to accomodate very limited endpoints.
 The success condition only indicates that the request was valid (ie. the passed parameters are valid per se), not that the link data could be obtained or parsed or was successfully registered into the RD.